 To simplify, we can still say that we have only 12 minor scales, but with altered notes on the 6th and 7th steps.
 So an A minor scale can be played in a natural, harmonic or melodic variation.

 Here you can print piano scales to practice with.

 All the scales below are in one octave, but you can of course practice each piano scale in as many octaves and in any tempo you like.

-The scales are organized in order of difficulty following the circle of fifths, but I also teamed the major scales with the harmonic minor scales so that you can see the small changes they actually have.
-Usually you can use the same fingering!
+The scales are organized in order of difficulty following the circle of fifths, but I also teamed the major scales with the parallel harmonic minor scales so that you can see the small changes they actually have.

 Please note that there is no key signature used.
 This is to make it easier for beginners to quickly learn the scale pattern and fingering without worrying about learning the key signature.